-Monica was inspired to create Rote Foundation in 2009, after learning about the Palmyra tree (called "Lontar" in Indonesian) in a book given to her by her mother.
+Monica Octavianus, the Founder of Rote Foundation, visited the island during her annual trip to Indonesia this year.
+She was inspired to create Rote Foundation in 2009, after learning about the Palmyra tree (called "Lontar" in Indonesian) in a book given to her by her mother.
 She refers to the tree as the life of the island - it sustains the island and its people, and not a single part of it is wasted.
-"I felt the need to learn from the tree," Monica told us, "I wanted to bless the island with what I had been blessed with growing up."
+"I felt the need to learn from the tree," Monica told me, "I wanted to bless the island with what I had been blessed with growing up."

-Monica's father moved away from the island, but he remained true to his roots.
+Monica's father left the island to move to Java when he was a child, but he remained true to his roots.
 Following his death in 2015, Monica went back to the island to visit, and was surprised to find that the conditions there were still the same as her father described from his childhood - some parts of the island had no electricity, and were forced to walk miles every day to get water.
 "I realized I wanted to contribute back...
 I had to make things happen." she said.

 Making a Difference